On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Convergence rates for the expected excess risk of parametric Wasserstein estimators

 We can now define the various Wasserstein estimators whose convergence properties are discussed in Section \ref{sec:convrates}.
-Depending on the chosen loss function (either $W_{\lambda},S_{\lambda}$ or $W_0$) and using the empirical measures $\hat{\mu}_\theta$ and $ \hat{\nu}$, three estimators of the optimal vector of class proportions can be defined as follows:
+Depending on the regularization parameter chosen, and using the empirical measures $\hat{\mu}_\theta$ and $ \hat{\nu}$, a family of estimators $(\hat{\theta}_\lambda)_{\lambda \geq 0}$ of the class proportions can be defined as follows: